 Common Work-Related Machine and Equipment Injuries

-Serious accidents occur with every type of machine used in the machine and equipment industry.
-Some of the most common types of machines that cause worker injury and death include:
+A serious accident can occur while using many different types of machinery.
+Some of the most common types of machine accidents that cause worker injury and death include:

 - Backhoe accidents

 - Crane accidents